*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 This section sets out requirements for registration and enrolment.
 It includes information on temporary withdrawal, voluntary years out and the granting of student status to elected Sabbatical Officers in the Students’ Union.

 1. All students are required to maintain registration with the University by enrolling and re-enrolling when asked to do so.
 By enrolling students confirm that they agree to observe the University’s Charters, Statutes, Ordinances and Regulations, to submit to the University’s discipline for the duration of their course, and to make appropriate residential accommodation arrangements suitable to undertake their course of study (including where relevant living within a reasonable distance from the location of study).
+For non-UK/Irish nationals, enrolment also includes providing all the required immigration documentation and having their right to study assessed and confirmed.

-3. Students (excluding those who are non-UK/EEA nationals) who have not met all the requirements associated with the offer of a place at the University at the point of enrolment may be allowed to enrol provisionally, at the discretion of the Academic Registrar.
+3. Students (excluding those who are non-UK/Irish nationals) who have not met all the requirements associated with the offer of a place at the University at the point of enrolment may be allowed to enrol provisionally, at the discretion of the Academic Registrar.
 Students in this category are expected to provide satisfactory evidence that they have met these requirements within a time period specified at enrolment.
 If a student does not provide satisfactory evidence by this deadline, the Academic Registrar may make a recommendation to the Chair of the Committee on Admission of Students to Courses of Study that the student be required to withdraw under section 36.4.3.

 6. A student will not normally be allowed to withdraw temporarily for more than two consecutive years, or for more than a total of two years over the duration of a course.